 G. Provide a link to your community’s Bird City Wisconsin webpage, which must be visible from the main page of your municipal website (it may be located at the first level of a drop down menu on the main page but cannot be any less visible) OR demonstrate that your Bird City effort has a significant social media presence.

 Green Lake’s “Green Team” (with help from Alliant Energy) built and installed four Osprey nesting platforms around the Green Lake area.
-In 2016 all four of these platforms had pairs build nests on them, and three of the four nests produced Osprey chicks.
-Once again in 2016 the three chicks at the Green Lake ballpark were banded onsite – again with help from Alliant Energy.
+In 2017 all four of these platforms had pairs build nests on them, and three of the four nests produced Osprey chicks.
+Once again in 2017 the chicks at the Green Lake ballpark were banded onsite – again with help from Alliant Energy.

 K. Demonstrate that your community actively raises awareness of its bird assets.
 Examples include placing a remote web camera on a nest platform, offering bird watching field trips, or creating a significant educational resource on your community's bird life.